justadudewhohacks/opencv4nodejs/README.md

 ## Installing OpenCV via Auto Build Script

-The auto build script comes in form of the [opencv-build](https://github.com/justadudewhohacks/npm-opencv-build), which will run by default when installing opencv4nodejs.
+The auto build script comes in form of the [opencv-build](https://github.com/justadudewhohacks/npm-opencv-build) npm package, which will run by default when installing opencv4nodejs.
 The script requires you to have git and a recent version of cmake installed.

 ### Auto Build Flags